binref/refinery/README.md

 ### License

-The Binary Refinery is (c) 2019 Jesko Hüttenhain, and published under a [Creative Commons Attribution-NoDerivatives 4.0 International License][CC BY-ND 4.0].
+The Binary Refinery is (c) 2019 Jesko Hüttenhain, and published under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][CC BY-NC-ND 4.0].
 This repository also contains [a copy of the full license text](LICENSE).
+If you want to do something with it that's not covered by this license, please feel free to contact the author.

 ### Installing the Refinery